 Ingredients in Swedish Meatballs with Egg Noodles

 - Lean ground beef: We always have ground beef in our freezer, plus we raise cattle.
 So this one is kind of a no-brainer.
-But you can substitute ground turkey, too.
+But you can substitute ground pork or ground turkey, too.

 - Dried minced onion: I like using this because it's hard to chop the onion as fine as I like in these meatballs.
 If our kids see actual bits of onion, they tend to be a little picky.
 Okay, they freak out.
 So this, or even onion powder. keeps the family happy and my sanity intact.

-- Bread crumbs: Adds some body to the meatballs
+- Bread crumbs: Adds some body to the meatballs.
+You can use gluten free breadcrumbs to make this recipe gluten free.

 - Egg: Acts as a binder to hold the meatballs together.